josephhilby/FreshlyGround/docs/01_syntax.md

 * **Syntax** answers: *Is this program structurally valid?*
 * **Semantics** answers: *What does this program mean?*

-The parser is intentionally blind to:
+The lexer and parser are intentionally blind to:

 * type compatibility
 * symbol resolution
 * scope visibility
 * constant evaluation

-Its only responsibility is to ensure the token stream can be reduced to a valid **AST shape** under the grammar rules.
+They only generate a token stream and ensure it can be reduced to a valid **AST shape** under the grammar rules.

 ### Grammar-Driven AST Construction

-FreshlyGround uses **Extended Backus–Naur Form (EBNF)** to define a **context-free grammar (CFG)** that supports a top-down, recursive-descent parsing strategy.
+FreshlyGround uses **Extended Backus–Naur Form (EBNF)** to define a **context-free grammar (CFG)**  (i.e., the AST shape) that supports a top-down, recursive-descent parsing strategy.

+The lexer:

+* Consumes individual characters of source code to produce tokens

 The parser: